Bjarke Ingel’s “The Twist” bridge museum at Kistefos, Norway

 The exhibitions in the new building should be seen as a part of the visit to the Kistefos site and complement the sculpture park and the industrial museum, creating a complex, manifold experience.
-In this sense, the new building is really a physical and conceptual “bridge”; a metaphor of that coexistence of various perception levels and different historical periods which is the essence of the Kistefos site.
+In this sense, the new building is a physical and conceptual “bridge”; a metaphor of the coexistence of various perception levels and different historical periods which is the essence of the Kistefos site.

 The load-bearing structure of the addition designed by BIG is constituted by a series of portals, made of rectangular hollow steel sections; a progressive rotation of the portals creates the twisted shape of the building.

 The facades combine opaque satin stainless steel sheets and “smart glass” panels.
 The glazed sides of the museum follow the warping of the envelope, creating a side-lit space at the northern edge of the building and a sky-lit gallery at the southern.

 To control solar radiation, that could potentially lead to overheating in Summer, the glazed parts of the building are provided with a UV-reflecting coating and an electrically switchable shading system.